Contents

 Table Locking

-ALTER TABLE on PostgreSQL acquires an ACCESS EXCLUSIVE lock on the entire table.
-Adding a column to a table with 50 million rows can lock it for minutes, blocking all reads and writes.
-Set a lock timeout to fail fast instead of blocking your entire application:
+ALTER TABLE on Postgres takes an ACCESS EXCLUSIVE lock on the whole table.
+Adding a column to a table with 50 million rows can lock it for minutes.
+That blocks all reads and writes.
+Set a lock timeout to fail fast instead of stalling your whole app:

 def upgrade():